rcalinjageman/cartoon_network/README.txt

 # cartoon_network

 This is a simple and fun neural network simulator.
 It lets students of nearly any age playfully explore how small sets of neurons can produce complex and interesting behaviors.
 Also, the simulator can be connected to a Finch robots.
+Requires Java to be installed.

 To get started:
 * Download cartoon_network.jar from the files posted here to github